 Lou Sheppard is a Canadian artist working in interdisciplinary audio, performance, and installation-based practice.
 He often looks to what is missing, or can no longer be experienced, in a particular place – creating art that memorializes characteristics that once existed in the area surrounding the installation.

-Sheppard will engage Emily Carr University of Art and Design students in conceptual development and/or artwork production.
+Sheppard will engage Emily Carr University of Art and Design students in conceptual development.

 Mount Pleasant Station